 Ehanis nodded.
 "Yeah, yeah," she dismissed and took the offered beer.
 A small warp field made quick work of the cap.
 "It won't happen again, Staciek."

 "Let's toast for that," he said and lifted his beer bottle.
 "Cremelle speaks of you like you're her favorite daughter, and Miriam was happy that you gave her a ride to Leyto Pangn yesterday.
-I am willing to believe it was one-time thing then."
+I am willing to forgive that as a one-time thing."

 Ehanis snorts.
 "So you went behind my back before coming to see me, huh?"